EthVentures/SpotExchangeML/README.md

 Our project leverages Watson Machine Learning technology to design, build, and deploy custom, online machine learning models.
 For our Phase II submission, we designed, built, and deployed a machine learning model for one specific business problem that we identified in the marketplace.
 We also implemented the solution in practice in The Spot Exchange.

+For more details about the Phase II submission, [click here](https://goo.gl/n84gDD).

 ## The Business Problem

 In a traditional marketplace for renting physical parking spaces, sellers of parking spaces have little direction about how to set prices.
 In addition, buyers have little direction about whether they are paying a reasonable price for parking.
 As such, on the seller side, the decision to price parking assets is often made ad hoc without empirical support.
 On the buyer side, the decision about where to park is influenced by price, but in a suboptimal way.